‘Teen Mom OG’ Amber Portwood And Matt Baier Discuss Wedding Plans, Will Ceremony Be Seen On MTV?

 According to the outlet, Amber Portwood and Matt Baier are planning to get married on October 13, 2017, but when it comes to filming the ceremony and reception for an episode of Teen Mom OG, they aren’t yet on board.
 Instead, they are considering keeping the event private.

-During the past few seasons of Teen Mom OG, Matt Baier has faced backlash for the amount of children he’s fathered.
-Although the reality star has only admitted to fathering five children, a Radar Online report suggested he was actually dad to nine kids.
+During the past few seasons of Teen Mom OG, Matt Baier has faced backlash for the number of children he’s fathered.
+Although the reality star has only admitted to fathering five children, a Radar Online report suggested he is actually dad to nine kids.

 On one episode of the show, Amber Portwood’s former fiancé, Gary Shirley, the father of her daughter Leah, presented her with documents that reportedly confirmed Baier had lied to her about the number of children he fathered.